kagisearch/kagi-docs/orion/src/features/syncing-data.md

 ### Toggle Orion in iCloud Settings

-On iOS open Settings/Apple ID/iCloud/Apps Using iCloud/Show All  and and uncheck and check the button beside Orion
+On iOS open Settings/Apple ID/iCloud/Apps Using iCloud/Show All  and toggle off and on the button beside Orion

 or